Nanasaki-Ai/FR-AGCN/README.md

  Meanwhile, we are very grateful to the creators of these three datasets, i.e., NTU RGB+D 60, NTU RGB+D 120, UAV-Human.
 Your selfless work has made a great contribution to the computer vision community!

+ Last but not least, The authors are very grateful for the selfless and constructive suggestions of the reviewers.

 # Contact

  If you find that the above description is not clear, or you have other issues that need to be communicated when conducting the experiment,